apache/dolphinscheduler-sdk-python/README.md

 > tenant value in `example/tutorial.py`.
 For now the value is `tenant_exists`, please change it to username exists
 > in you environment.

-After command execute, you could see a new project with single process definition named *tutorial* in the [UI-project list](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/project/project-list.html).
+After command execute, you could see a new project with single workflow named *tutorial* in the [UI-project list](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/project/project-list.html).

 ## Develop